damkenny/Hello-world/README.md

 JavaScript for me is a langauge that has a large syntax and also has a way of writing it.

-Functions that include
+I realized JavaScript has a very similar datatype to Python which data types also include boolean, strings, null value.

-#Alert, Console.log, let, confirm, prompt
+Now i am getting used to learning Javascript Function like Alert, Console.log, let, confirm, prompt

-Creating web page that will incorporate HTML
+Creating web page using HTML and incorporating javaScript using the <script></script> tag.

+Shortcut to creating an HTML

               <!DOCTYPE html>